 Take the plunge

 Remember, sheets are the innermost workings of your sleep situation—the custard at the center of the cake, if you will.
-So, if you want to start slowly investing in linen, and see how it feels, start with something like pillow shams:
+So, if you want to start slowly investing in linen, and see how it feels, starting with something like pillow shams:

 These “clout sheets” are on sale